|Universe Feature Requests||

 UPDATE!!
 What Ellen actually wants is to be able to "perceive all four space-time dimensions simultaneously".
 She also wants to be able to see the full EM spectrum, not just visible light.
 Something like Developer Mode in today's web browsers, where you can see the DOM and the CSS.
 Or like GDB for the universe.

 This is a bit frivolous, but I'll mention it anyway.
 I'm driving, and another driver does something especially heinous.
-When I look at them and blink my eyes in a particular way, they and their car are doomed to be incinerated by a high-power laser later that day.
+When I look at them and blink my eyes in a particular way, they and their car are doomed to be incinerated by a high-power space laser later that day.

 Jon wants to be able to simulate the effects of various psychedelics without the trouble of actually taking them.
 A slider controls dosage.

 Rich has a couple of additional requests.
 First, Arbitrary Tensor Product ("tensor product" is a math concept that involves combining two possibly different things).
-Some flavors of the Arbitrary Tensor Product may be:
+Some flavors of Arbitrary Tensor Product might be:

 Second: Limitless Embarrassment Mode.
 Same situational set-up as The Look of Death, but with the following replacement for vaporizing: the perp's life suddenly becomes an open book, and its most cringe-worthy episodes are now readily available as on-demand entertainment on any screen.

 Dan W. suggests that the meta-hackers occasionally scan our universe, looking for feature requests, bug reports, or other feedback.